Arb-Stylus/create-stylus/readme.md

 ## Documentation

-Visit our [docs](#) to learn how to start building with scaffold-stylus.
+Visit our [docs](#) to learn how to start building with Scaffold-Stylus.

 To know more about its features, check out our [website](https://drone-cure-43592424.figma.site).

-## Contributing to scaffold-stylus
+## Contributing to Scaffold-Stylus

-We welcome contributions to scaffold-stylus!
+We welcome contributions to Scaffold-Stylus!

-Please see [CONTRIBUTING.md](https://github.com/Arb-Stylus/scaffold-stylus/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to scaffold-stylus.
+Please see [CONTRIBUTING.md](https://github.com/Arb-Stylus/scaffold-stylus/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-Stylus.